 ON DELETE CASCADE;

-MySQL errors can be intimidating at first, but with a little patience and the right approach, they’re usually easy to resolve.
-By understanding the root causes of common errors like access issues, syntax mistakes, and foreign key constraints, you can troubleshoot effectively and keep your database running smoothly.
+MySQL errors can be intimidating at first, but with a systematic approach, they’re often easy to resolve.
+By understanding the common causes and solutions for errors like Access Denied

 Have you encountered any other MySQL errors?
 Share your experiences and solutions in the comments below!